mindplay-dk/unbox/UPGRADING.md

 This change won't affect you unless you have custom implementations of `BoxedValueInterface`.

+#### Simplified Default Registrations

+Because the public interface of `Container` is precisely equal to `ContainerInterface`, the `Container` object itself, as a dependency, becomes an implementation detail - you should update your type-hints to depend on either `Resolver` (most likely), `ContainerInterface` (where possible, if you depend on `get()` and `has()` only) or `FactoryInterface` (now implemented by `Resolver`).

+If you wish, you can use e.g. `$factory->alias(Container::class, ContainerInterface::class)` to retain backwards compatibility with hard dependencies on `ContainerInteface`, although this is discouraged - the default registration was removed to avoid dependency clutter.

 #### Simplified "auto-wiring" scenarios

 Where previously, the `inject()` method was a `protected` method allowing a `Container` extension to